Larry Gaaga

-Larry Ndianefo, professionally known as Larry Gaga, is a Nigerian songwriter, recording artist, music producer, and record label executive.
+Larry Ndianefo (born 25 August 1981), professionally known as Larry Gaaga, is a Nigerian songwriter, recording artist, music producer, and record label executive.
 He gained fame with the success of Gaga Shuffle, a song performed by 2Baba Idibia.

 Early career

 Larry Gaaga began his career in the entertainment industry in 2012 as the General Manager of YSG Entertainment, managing the career of rapper Vector.
-He went on to feature on one of Vector’s tracks, "Get Down" alongside 2Baba.
+He went on to feature on one of Vector's tracks, "Get Down" alongside 2Baba.
 That same year, he was nominated for “Entertainment Man of the Year” at the Nigerian Entertainment Awards.

 Gaga Shuffle

 In 2017, 2Baba released a collaborative track featuring Larry Gaaga, titled “Gaga Shuffle”, the song was named after one of Larry Gaaga's signature dance moves.
-According to the song’s producer, Dapiano, the track was completely unplanned - it came about when both artists heard the track at the studio and was recorded within 30 minutes.
+According to the song's producer, Dapiano, the track was completely unplanned - it came about when both artists heard the track at the studio and was recorded within 30 minutes.
 It was the success of this song that encouraged Gaaga to pursue his passion for music and performing.